AU-ExoMars/PCOT/README.md

 Note: you may need to set up your system to open ```.sh``` files with Terminal by default.

 ## Running PCOT inside Pycharm
-These instructions apply to Anaconda installations.
+These instructions may be useful if you want to run PCOT inside a debugger - for example, if you are testing a custom node.
 * First set up the Conda environment and interpreter:
     * Open PyCharm and open the PCOT directory as an existing project.
     * Open **File/Settings..** (Ctrl+Alt+S)